cboettig/ews-review/manuscript.md

 Statistical problems in detecting early warning signals
 =======================================================

-The above cases show that behavior providing an early warning signal before regime shifts may only be present in certain types of ecological systems [e.g. see the conditions outlined in @Scheffer2009].
-An additional important consideration is whether these behaviors will be *detectable* in those domains where they are expected to be usable as an EWS, system behavior must be detectable well enough in advance of a regime shift to serve in decision-making, and be reliably distinguishable from other patterns.
+The above cases show that behavior providing EWS before regime shifts may only be present in certain types of ecological systems [e.g. see the conditions outlined in @Scheffer2009].
+An additional important consideration is whether these behaviors will be *detectable*.
+To be usable as EWS, system behavior must be detectable well enough in advance of a regime shift to serve in decision-making, and be reliably distinguishable from other patterns.

 Ecological data is often sparse, noisy, autocorrelated and subject to confounding driving variables, in contrast to much of the experimental or